crossplane/crossplane/docs/getting-started/create-configuration.md

 ## Create Compositions

-Now we'll specify which managed resources our `CompositePostgreSQLInstance` XR and its claim could be composed of, and how they should be configured.
+Now we'll specify which managed resources our `XPostgreSQLInstance` XR and its claim could be composed of, and how they should be configured.
 We do this by defining a `Composition` that can satisfy the XR we defined above.
 In this case, our `Composition` will specify how to provision a public PostgreSQL